OmerAttias/-Elderly-Falling-Detection-/README.md

 <img src="https://user-images.githubusercontent.com/101269937/190184712-ad14d2e9-e70a-43a0-9437-20c94b0c1d50.jpg" width="300" height="200">

 ### "Note!"

-**for those who pass the purchase, it's available to use only the image processing part which include only camera component**
+**for those who pass the purchase, it's available to use only the image processing part where only required a camera component**

 ## " installation packages "